GEEGABYTE1/MagicaNFT/README.md

 Users can play around with it and create their own combinations.
 They can even add different traits themselves if they can find `.png` files of such traits.

+Users must run the `script.py` file to interact with the program.

 # Things to be Noted

 An `/images` directory will be created to accompany the number of NFTs you create.
 A <em>/images</em> file will be need to be created for everytime the program runs.
 This is due to the program not being able to handle file overiding.